TomerPacific/MobileWebSpecialistNanodegree/Lesson 11 - Focus/README.md

 - Added code in main.js that will focus on the h2 element once a link is clicked

 ## Concept 14 Quiz - Implementing Keyboard Event Listeners

-- Added code that deals with incrementing/decrementing the index of the focused element
+Added code that deals with incrementing/decrementing the index of the focused element

+## Concept 16 Quiz - Implementing Offscreen Content

+Changed the css of the modal to be `display:none`.